mapr/hadoop-common/hadoop-common-project/hadoop-common/src/site/markdown/SecureMode.md

 ### Mapping from user to group

-Though files on HDFS are associated to owner and group, Hadoop does not have the definition of group by itself.
-Mapping from user to group is done by OS or LDAP.

-You can change a way of mapping by specifying the name of mapping provider as a value of `hadoop.security.group.mapping` See [HDFS Permissions Guide](../hadoop-hdfs/HdfsPermissionsGuide.html) for details.
+The system user to system group mapping mechanism can be configured via `hadoop.security.group.mapping`.
+See [Hadoop Groups Mapping](GroupsMapping.html) for details.

 Practically you need to manage SSO environment using Kerberos with LDAP for Hadoop in secure mode.